THANK YOU – to our 2016 Annual Campaign Donors!

 The Foundation funded research on Gear Micropitting at The Ohio State University.

 The Foundation has provided over $350,000 in funding for cutting edge gear research.
-The Foundation’s most recent grant on Gear Micropitting went to the GearLab at The Ohio State University.
+The Foundation’s most recent grant went to the GearLab at The Ohio State University for research on gear micropitting.

 We appreciate your support!
 The Annual Campaign is an important source of funds for the Foundation’s education and training programs, research grants, and operating expenses.